How to Approach 2022 Salary Cap Drafts (Tips & Tricks)

 Don't Wait for the Last Stud in a Tier

 If you want an elite receiver and feel there are six on the board, don't wait until the first five are gone.
 At that point, other managers may also realize that only one stud WR is left and a bidding frenzy could result.

 Start the Run, Don't Finish It

-In some auction drafts, there will be a run at a particular position.
+In some salary cap drafts, there will be a run at a particular position.
 In the beginning, it's often the running back or wide receiver positions.
-In the middle of the auction, it’s usually the tight ends or quarterbacks.
-Late in the auction, it can be the defenses.
+In the middle of the draft, it’s usually the tight ends or quarterbacks.
+Late in the draft, it can be the defenses.
 In general, you're better off starting the run than being the one finishing it.
 At the end of the run, the talent at the "hot" position is usually two or three tiers lower.